chainloop-dev/docs/docs/intro/intro.md

 S - Hi Dyson, but we already did a ton of work on that!

 D - Yes I know, but this is different.
-What you did was implement application security.
+What you did was to implement application security.
 What we need now is for us to understand more about the CI/CD setup and collect all the additional information that you are already creating, the SBOM remember?

 S - Oh, I see. how much work is that?
 We are quite constrained already, we have to launch soon.